hannesdatta/web-scraping.org/content/en/docs/tutorials/webscraping.md

 ---
-title: "Web scraping"
+title: "Learn how to use Web scraping"
-description: "Doks comes with commands for common tasks."
+description: "An overview about tutorials to learn web scraping."
-lead: "Doks comes with commands for common tasks."
+#lead: "Doks comes with commands for common tasks."
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false